Updated on September 16, 2019 by Lyric Fergusson

-What do I really need to pack when traveling with my baby?
+What to bring when traveling with a baby?

 This said, as a mama, I fully understand how intimidating it can be to travel with a baby, especially for the first time.